Can Dogs Have Autism?

 Symptoms of Canine Autism:

 It can be hard to tell if your dog is autistic, it is still being debated on whether or not ASD (Autistic Spectrum Disorders) even technically exists in dog behaviour.
+Vets

 Secondly, very little is understood on the full cause and effect of how autism manifests itself in dogs.

 Last but not least, because dogs with autism may not always display similar symptoms or their symptoms could be so subtle that they may not be recognised at all.
+Certainly, the veterinary profession is disdainful of anyone suggesting that dogs could be on the autistic spectrum.
+Their governing body has recently put out an article to say that ASD is not a recognised problem in dogs.
+My personal belief is they are wrong and that autism does exist in our pets.

 Dogs With Autism May Show Some or All of The Following Symptoms: